netsage-project/netsage-pipeline/website/docs/pipeline/intro.md

 ## Pipeline Installation

-Originally, the pipeline was deployed by installing all of the components individually on one or more servers (the "BareMetal" or "Server" Install).
+Originally, the pipeline was deployed by installing all of the components individually on one or more servers (the "BareMetal" or "Manual" Install).
 More recently, we've also added a Docker deployment option.
-With simple pipelines having just one sflow and/or one netflow sensor (and any number of tstat sensors), the "Docker Simple" Install should suffice.
-The "Docker Advanced" guide will help when there are more sensors and/or other customizations required.
+With simple pipelines having just one sflow and/or one netflow sensor (and any number of tstat sensors), the basic "Docker Installation" should suffice.
+The "Docker Advanced Options" guide will help when there are more sensors and/or other customizations required.